Probationary Periods for University Support Staff and Unclassified Professional Staff, University Policy on

-Supervisors may extend the probationary period up to a total of twelve months, with approval from Human Resources (HR), if it is in the best interests of the University.
+Supervisors may extend the probationary period up to a total of twelve months, with approval from Human Resource Management (HRM), if it is in the best interests of the University.
 Notifications of extension of the probationary period shall be in writing and shall be issued to the employee as early as possible but no later than one business day prior to the end of the probationary period.

 For example, among other reasons, the probationary period may be extended if there is a significant degree of job complexity associated with the position or if more than six months is needed for the employee to complete the full cycle of job responsibilities.

-During the probationary period, if performance, conduct, or other issues arise that warrant termination, the unit head shall provide a written recommendation for termination to HR.
-HR will notify the employee in writing of the termination of the employee's appointment.
+During the probationary period, if performance, conduct, or other issues arise that warrant termination, the unit head shall provide a written recommendation for termination to HRM.
+HRM will notify the employee in writing of the termination of the employee's appointment.
 No advance notice is required for termination during the probationary period.

 Termination during the probationary period cannot be appealed.
 Employees whose appointments are terminated during the probationary period may be placed in a no-rehire status by the University.

 The probationary status provisions of the relevant Memorandum of Agreement (MOA) will be followed for staff covered by a MOA.